- Engineering:Perrault Projets, Paris (architectural engineering); TYPSA, Madrid (structure and installations)

-From the architect.
+Text description provided by the architects.
 In the prospect of being a candidate for staging the Olympic Games in 2016, the Spanish capital has begun a campaign to build spectacular facilities among the Olympic Tennis Centre.
 Working in an indistinct peripheral area, the issue at stake was not so much to design a building as to stage manage architectureand invent scenery.

 The “magic box” concept encloses sports and multi-functional buildings but opens up and shapes itself to the varius uses projecting a changing and lively silhouette in the cityscape.
 Its mobile and vibrant skin filters the sunlight, serves as a windbreak and shelters the sports halls in a lightwight shell.